World War One (battles and campaigns)

 WW100 is a New Zealand government website dedicated to remembering the First World War, one hundred years on.
 New Zealand's First World War Centenary commemorates the conflict from 2014 to 2019 (when our troops came home) through a range of events, activities and projects in all parts of the country.

-• Go to Discover WW1 to find facts and stories along with an interactive New Zealand at War timeline of New Zealand's involvement.
+• This page has facts and stories along with an interactive New Zealand at War timeline of New Zealand's involvement.

-• They also have information on various actions New Zealand solders were involved with such as the Arras tunnels.
+• They also have information on various actions New Zealand soldiers were involved in, such as the

 Ngā Tapuwae New Zealand First World War Trails

-This website has been put together by the government and includes travel guides and plenty of primary source material.
+This government website includes travel guides and plenty of primary source material.
 The trails have been designed for travellers to visit on the ground, or as an informative guide for those who would like to explore from home.

 Books